It’s going to be difficult.

 - Ensure that links from your author bio in guest posts are nofollow.

 - Don’t use commercial anchor text to link to your website.
+(Anchor text is the clickable text in a hyperlink.)

 4. Relationship building with top influencers – As I told you, influencers can amplify your brand’s reach and make you a celebrity overnight.